ossd-s23/project-evaluation/Exercism_evaluation.md

 __License:__ [License](https://exercism.org/docs/using/licenses)

-__Is it [OSI approved](https://opensource.org/licenses/alphabetical) license:__ The AGPL 3 and MIT liscenses are OSI approved but not the Creative Commons one,
+__Is it [OSI approved](https://opensource.org/licenses/alphabetical) license:__ The AGPL 3 and MIT liscenses are OSI approved but not the Creative Commons one.

-__Programming Language:__ Multiple, but the top languages are Ruby, Shell, and Javascript
+__Programming Language:__ Multiple, but the top languages are Ruby, Shell, and Javascript.

 __URL for contributing instructions:__ [Contributing instructions](https://github.com/exercism/website/blob/main/docs/CONTRIBUTING.md)